Gargipaul/plotly-challenge/README.md

-# Plotly.js Challenge - Belly Button Biodiversity
+# Plotly.JavaScript Challenge - Belly Button Biodiversity

 An interactive dashboard is built to explore the Belly Button Biodiversity DataSet using plotly.js and the app is deployed on heroku.Follow the link: https://gargi-dec-2-2019.herokuapp.com

-## Step 1 - Plotly.js
+## Step 1 - Plotly.JavaScript
-Plotly.js is used to build interactive charts for the dashboard.
+Plotly.JavaScript is used to build interactive charts for the dashboard.

 A PIE chart is created that uses data from samples route (/samples/<sample>) to display the top 10 samples.